mlehotay/ier/IER-book/IER-book.md

 ---

-## Preface: What This Book Is
+## Preface: What This Book Is (and Is Not)

-This book presents **Informational Experiential Realism (IER)**: a strictly physicalist framework that identifies conscious experience with a specific organizational and dynamical regime of physical systems.
+This book presents **Informational Experiential Realism (IER)**, a strictly physicalist framework that identifies conscious experience with a specific **organizational and dynamical regime of physical systems**.

 IER is not:

 - a theory of knowledge
 - a theory of truth
 - a theory of representation
 - a diagnostic framework
+- a proposal for measuring consciousness
 - a phenomenological method

-- a proposal for measuring consciousness
+It is a theory of:

+- **what experience is**
+- **when experience exists**
-It is a theory of **what experience is**, **when it exists**, and **what necessarily follows from its existence**.
+- **what necessarily follows from its existence**

-All normative commitments are fixed by a single document:
+All **normative authority** in IER is fixed by a single document:

 > **`IER-specification.md` (IER v10.6)**

+This book introduces **no independent definitions, criteria, thresholds, or ethical principles**.
-Everything else in this book is **explanatory, interpretive, or applicative**, and introduces no independent authority.
+Every claim made here is **explanatory, interpretive, or applicative**, and is constrained by the Specification.

+> **If any statement in this book conflicts with the IER Specification, the Specification takes precedence and the conflicting statement is void.**

 ---